bbc/childrens-games-starter-pack/docs/game-delivery-definitions.md

 Product quality;
  * Agreed user testing outcomes and stakeholder feedback from Alpha addressed
- * Documented release notes including; evidence of testing on a set of representative devices from each manufacturer (Apple, Android, Amazon) and browsers, P2/P3 known issues identified, device / browser test results, Tech Review Tool results, etc
+ * Beta build [release created in the GitHub repository](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases), this must be accompanied by documented release notes including; evidence of testing on a set of representative devices from each manufacturer (Apple, Android, Amazon) and browsers, P2/P3 known issues identified, device / browser test results, Tech Review Tool results, etc
  * Test cases - documentation describing the exact steps of a test case or script
  * **CBeebies games only** - evidence of game tested in Playtime Island App Test App
  * **No known [P1 issues](https://github.com/bbc/childrens-games-starter-pack/blob/master/docs/game-delivery-definitions.md#issue-prioritization)**